root-project/root/README/ReleaseNotes/v620/index.md

  - Introduce a fast tree inference engine able to generate optimized inference code using just-in-time compilation of model parameters
  - New experimental TMVA reader interface `RReader` following a sklearn-like API in C++ and Python
  - New experimental interface for preprocessing methods (`RStandardScaler`)
+ - New GPU implmentation of convolutional layer using the cuDNN library.
+It is used as default when the cuDNN library is installed in the system